declic/typeform-identity-app/README.md

 This app retrieves responses from TypeForm and registers them in Identity as member actions.

-## Instalation
+## Installation

 This is a simple node app that has 2 main components:
- - a webhook that is triggered on TypeForm submit which processes the response instantly
+ - a webhook that is triggered on a TypeForm form submit which processes the response instantly
  - a script executed on demand for processing historical responses

 Clone the app.
 Using `node  >= v8.0.0` run: